jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 ![plot of chunk categorical_partial_kmeans](figure/categorical_partial_kmeans-1.png)

-Now it is quite nice to see genes with active TSS are all clustered in cluster 2 while in cluster 1, genes are either have no function or have bivalent TSS function.
+Now it is quite nice to see genes with active TSS are all clustered in cluster 2 while in cluster 1, genes are either with no function or bivalent TSS function.

-Similarly, we can visualize how the chromatin states enriched at gene bodies.
+Similarly, we can visualize how the chromatin states are enriched at gene bodies.
 Since the gene bodies have unequal widths, we add an additional point plot to show the width of genes.